Chapter 7 Information

 17. Are you paid by the hour or salary?
 What is your hourly rate/salary?

-18. Identify any ownership interest and mortgages for real estate, even out of the country (all of this should be listed on your petition also)?
+18. Identify any ownership interest and mortgages for real estate, even out of the country.

-19. Any transfers (giving or selling) anything to relatives or insiders in the past two years?
+19. Have you transfered (given away or sold) anything to relatives or insiders in the past two years?

-21. Have a claim against anyone else such as a slip and fall, car accident, someone owing you money etc.?
+22. Do you have a claim against anyone else such as a slip and fall, car accident, worker’s compensation case, personal injury or employment claim pending?

-22. Entitled to life insurance proceeds or an inheritance upon someone’s death?
+24. Are you entitled to life insurance proceeds or an inheritance at this time?